 Do you think there’s a difference between cheating and serious cheating?

 According to a study, 71 percent of students don’t think copying from a website is “serious cheating.”
-This discouraging news comes courtesy of extensive reporting by Amy Novotney in an article called “Beat the cheat,” which was turned into an eye-popping infographic by Schools.com (republished below).
-Among other findings, the flow chart highlights these cheating-related facts:
+This discouraging news comes courtesy of extensive reporting by Amy Novotney in an article called “Beat the cheat,” which was turned into an eye-popping infographic by Schools.com (linked here).
+Among other findings, the flowchart highlights these cheating-related facts: